-The panels have similar powers to consenting authorities under the Resource Management Act (RMA).
+The panels have similar powers to consenting authorities, like councils, under the Resource Management Act (RMA).

 Each panel will have a minimum of three members.
-The Panel Convenor, Alternate Environment Court Judge L J Newhook, will appoint the panel and a chairperson.
+The Panel Convenor, Alternate Environment Court Judge L J Newhook, will appoint the panel.
 Each panel will be chaired by a sitting or retired Environment Court Judge, or senior RMA lawyer.
 The local authority and local iwi authority may each nominate a person to be a member of the panel.

 The EPA's role